afs202005277/InfinityAuctions/ebd.md

 # EBD: Database Specification Component

-> Project vision.
+> Bidding the future and Selling the past.

 ## A4: Conceptual Data Model

-> Brief presentation of the artefact goals.
+> The Conceptual Data Model contains the identification and description of the entities and relationships that are relevant to the database specification.

+> A UML class diagram is used to document the model.

 ### 1. Class diagram

 > UML class diagram containing the classes, associations, multiplicity and roles.
 > For each class, the attributes, associations and constraints are included in the class diagram.

+# INSERT IMAGE

 ### 2. Additional Business Rules

 > Business rules can be included in the UML diagram as UML notes or in a table in this section.

+# INSERT BUSINESS RULES

 ---

 ## A5: Relational Schema, validation and schema refinement

-> Brief presentation of the artefact goals.
+> This artifact contains the Relational Schema obtained by mapping from the Conceptual Data Model.
 ### 1. Relational Schema

 > The Relational Schema includes the relation schemas, attributes, domains, primary keys, foreign keys and other integrity rules: UNIQUE, DEFAULT, NOT NULL, CHECK.